Jayne hiking Jayne hiking Jayne hiking Jayne hiking

 (2) Silver City, Idaho: There's more than 50 historic wooden structures in the town, and more than half of them have been renovated and are occupied at least during summer.
 This is not a state park; these are private homes on private property.
 The is a BLM-managed camp site right next to the town, on the other side of memorial park.
 Inside the still-operating Idaho Hotel's restaurant, there is a notebook on each table giving great details about the history of the town.
 The gravel road is a bit of a challenge from Murphy, but that is absolutely the easiest road to get in.
 You can tour the town by walking or by your own vehicle - which had better be an ATV, because it has one of the most challenging landscapes you will ever be in (steep inclines, no flat places for parking outside any houses).
 You cannot go in most buildings, however.
 There is a weekend when some buildings open for tours, usually in September.
 There's a BLM campground right next to the town, near Memorial Park.

 (4) Custer, Idaho: If you are in the area, or will pass by, you absolutely should go.
-There's only about xx buildings, but at least five of them are open for self tours and have some interesting things inside to look at.
+A least five of the remaining buildings are open for self tours and have some interesting things inside to look at.
 There's camping both before and after the town on the gravel road.
+The gravel road to get to the town or camp sites is easy enough for a passenger car.
+Not sure about pulling a trailer (I wouldn't).

-(8) Shaniko, Oregon.
+(9) Shaniko, Oregon.
 I almost didn't put this on the list.
 But the hotel is breath-taking.
-And for sale!
 If you are in the area, it's worth walking around here.
-There was no camping anymore when we were last there - we had to camp in Alpine, in a field next to the cafe.
+Sometimes there's free camping next to the building where the public bathrooms are, sometimes not.
+Beautiful drive to Antelope (see further down this page).

-I don't have Wallace, Idaho here.
+Wallace, Idaho.
 It's one of my favorite historic towns in the USA, and Heaven's Gate was shot there in part.
-It fits my criteria in so many ways - but no one would call it a ghost town, as it's never been abandoned and is packed with people.
+It fits my criteria in so many ways, and you absolutely should stop there if you are in the area.
+But no one would call it a ghost town, as it's never been abandoned and is currently packed with people.

 Bonanza City, Idaho didn't make my list.
 There's not that many structures to see, and the road to get to it is extremely difficult to navigate.